1905-uta-java/batch-source/Week6-Spring/spring-notes/spring-projects.md

 - Spring Boot Actuator
 - Spring Boot Development tools

+#### Running a Spring Boot Application
+- annotate the class with your main method with @SpringBootApplication
+    - @Configuration
+    - @EnableAutoConfiguration
+    - @ComponentScan
+- in main method SpringApplication.run(Driver.class, args);

 # Spring Data JPA
 - Spring Data JPA is a Spring Boot project which abstracts away our data persistence layer
 - provides repository support for the Java Persistence API (JPA)